-Poor groundwater quality can be the result of geologic conditions, such as the highly mineralized water extracted from Franciscan Complex Formation that underlies most of the Sonoma Coast.
-Some groundwater naturally contains dissolved substances that can cause health problems, depending on the concentrations and combinations of the substances present, such as arsenic, as bestos, boron, selenium, or mercury.
+Poor groundwater quality can be the result of geologic conditions, such as the highly mineralized water extracted from the Sonoma Volcanics or brackish water from the Petaluma Formation.
+Some groundwater naturally contains dissolved substances that can cause health problems, depending on the concentrations and combinations of the substances present, such as arsenic, boron, selenium, mercury or radon (a gas formed by the natural breakdown of uranium in the soil).

-According to the State Water Resources

-Control Board, groundwater is also often

-polluted by human activities that generate

-contaminants such as microorganisms,

-gasoline and diesel fuels, solvents, nitrates,

-pesticides, pharmaceuticals, and metals.
-The

-underground flow and concentration of

-these contaminants, as well as the intrusion

-of ocean saltwater into groundwater, can be

-influenced by the extraction of

-groundwater, changes in levels of

-groundwater and sea level rise.
+According to the State Water Resources Control Board, groundwater is also often polluted by human activities that generate contaminants such as microorganisms, gasoline and diesel fuels, solvents, nitrates, pesticides, pharmaceuticals, and metals.
+The underground flow and concentration of these contaminants, as well as the intrusion of ocean saltwater into groundwater, can be influenced by the extraction of groundwater and changes in levels of groundwater and surface water.